EnterpriseTrainingCenter/Windows-Server/Instructions/Labs/Manage-servers-remotely-using-Microsoft-Management-Console.md

     * Remote Volume Management - Virtual Disk Service (RPC)
     * Remote Volume Management - Virtual Disk Service Loader (RPC)
     * Remote Volume Management (RPC-EPMAP)

-*Important*: To configure VN1-SRV10, you cannot use Desktop experience.
-Please use one of the other methods for VN1-SRV10.

 #### Windows Admin Center